-A per day ratio for residential/commercial/MH properties is as follows:

-28,193 / 68 = 414 per day overall, 186 / 14 = 29 per person per day Parcels Appraisers Parcels Total Days Parcels between August & December
+A per day ratio for residential/commercial/MH properties is as follows: 21,451 / 68 = 315 per day overall, 315 / 8 = 39 per person per day Parcels Between August & December Parcels Parcels

 REINSPECTION PLAN PROCEDURAL OUTLINE:

 All changes made to a property along with any data gathered from the field inspection will be entered to the property record at the time of the review.
 Any changes which result in a change to the valuation will be reflected on the notice of value for the following year.